Hacks creating designs with Auto Layout and Variants in Figma

 In this article I would like to share a few hacks with you for the design flow that I developed using Figma day after day.

-First, let’s talk about Auto Layout and what it is capable of.
+First, let’s talk about auto layout components in Figma and what the tool is capable of.
 To create Auto Layout, you need to create a frame out of any element you designed.
 For example, a line of text.

-Here, framing works as a container that wraps up the element and can be used for further Auto Layout properties.
+Here, framing works as a container that wraps up the element and can be used for further autolayout Figma properties.

 Now, let’s say the line of the text above is a button.
 After you frame the button and apply Auto Layout, the elements inside are stacked.
 Now you can move the direction to the right, add corner radius, padding, adjust spacing between an icon and the label text, align elements, fill color, etc. All this is applied to the frame without adding any additional layers!

 This is just the beginning!
-You can also build more complex components like Lists or Data Tables that adapt as items are added, removed, or hidden.
+You can also build more complex Figma auto layout components like Lists or Data Tables that adapt as items are added, removed, or hidden.

 How to build responsive components with Auto Layout